nicmarti/hotel-quarkus-demo/README.md

 > cp -R dist/* ../src/main/resources/META-INF/resources/

+## CSS and grid

+I use [PureCSS](https://purecss.io/) as a simple CSS framework for the user interface.

 ## Build the backend

 From the top directory hotel-quarkus-demo you can start the `package` target.
 The docker-maven-plugin starts a Docker